LinShiwei/ImageSlider/README.md

 ```

 ### Manually
-* Just include the two .swift files found on the `ImageSlider` folder on the demo Xcode project.
+* Just include the two ｀.swift｀ files found on the `ImageSlider` folder on the demo Xcode project.

 ## Usage